Tmreign/GitHub-Search/README.md

   * Type in the username.
   * The user automatically appears if it's correct.
   * Allows them to access their repositories too.
-  * Allows users to view the number of repositories.
+  * Allows users to view the number of repositories ,